-Introducing Solar Power Generation Systems that Actively Utilize Renewable Energy
+Introducing Solar Power Generation Systems That Actively Utilize Renewable Energy

-NTT Communications has been engaged in power generation using solar power generation systems at its communications and data center buildings in Tokyo since 2009.
+NTT Communications has been engaged in power generation using solar power generation systems at its communications and DC buildings in Tokyo since 2009.

-Currently having four system units in operation, we generated approximately 366,000 kWh of electricity in fiscal 2015.
+Currently having four system units in operation, we generated approximately 360,000 kWh of electricity in fiscal 2016.
 The power generated is used to light communal areas of the buildings.